Late XVIth century section of Palazzo Apostolico

 open a gate which allowed direct access to the Vatican to pilgrims coming from the north through Via Trionfale;

 known as Via del Pellegrino (pilgrim) and eventually the gate itself was named after a church dedicated to St. Pellegrino, a IInd century Roman martyr.

 The gate was also known as Porta Viridaria, after the viridarium, the papal garden which once was in the site now occupied by Palazzo Apostolico.

 The gate was entirely rebuilt by Pope Alexander VI in 1492 (he rebuilt also Porta Settimiana and Porta Cavalleggeri).
-With the enlargement of the Vatican walls in the XVIth century, Porta S. Pellegrino lost its purpose and it was replaced by Porta Angelica; in the next century it was hidden by Colonnato del Bernini; today the gate is open only on very special occasions.
+With the enlargement of the Vatican walls in the XVIth century, Porta S. Pellegrino lost its purpose and it was replaced by Porta Angelica and by a second gate in the old walls; in the next century it was hidden by Colonnato del Bernini; today the gate is open only on very special occasions.

 (left) SS.
 Martino e Sebastiano degli Svizzeri and above it the papal apartment; (right) façade with the coat of arms of Pope Pius V

 SS.
 Martino e Sebastiano degli Svizzeri was built by Pope Pius V in 1568 to serve as chapel for the Swiss Guards, whose barracks were located next to Porta S. Pellegrino; the upper part of the church (which is inside the Vatican City State) can be seen from Piazza S. Pietro.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: